 Most dogs love being active and somehow always find the best muddy spots for play.
 Be sure to clean your dog beforehand and comb their hair before getting their photo taken.

 During the session, appoint one family member with authority to ensure the dog does not wander off and get muddy or dirty.

 In the time leading up to your session, practice commands with your dog like sit, stay, and down.
 Additionally, if your dog knows any special tricks be sure to practice those, too, since they can make for great images.

 Work Off Some Energy

 To tone down some of your dog’s wildness, find a way to get some energy out beforehand.
 Take a long walk or jog with them or consider having them spend the day before the session at a daycare to play with other dogs.
-Exercise prior to your session helps your dog relax and be more focused.
+Exercise before your session helps your dog relax and be more focused.

 Most dogs pick up on and are sensitive to people’s moods.
 The calmer and more positive you are, the more you will put your dog at ease during the photo session.
 Don’t stress over whether the session goes perfectly.
-Instead, go with the flow and your dog will pick up on your attitude.
+Instead, go with the flow, and your dog will pick up on your attitude.

 Bring Treats and Toys

 Be generous with rewards for good behavior.
 Bring a bag of your dog’s favorite treats as an enticement to obey commands and look at the camera.
 Just don’t feed them too much beforehand or they may not be interested.